Thr0cut/thr0cut.github.io/_posts/2024-03-20-ctf-htb-jab.md

 ### CVE-2023-32315

 Vulnerability research for Openfire v.4.7.5. leads to **CVE-2023-32315** - Openfire Path Traversal which can be further exploited to gain unauthorized access to Openfire console and Remote Code Execution.
 Since we already have a set of credentials, we do not need to bypass authentication; we can proceed to the RCE part.
-For those interested, here's a could [article](https://vulncheck.com/blog/openfire-cve-2023-32315) that explains CVE-2023-32315 exploitation in more detail.
+For those interested, here's a great [article](https://vulncheck.com/blog/openfire-cve-2023-32315) that explains CVE-2023-32315 exploitation in more detail.

 Download the following [exploit](https://github.com/miko550/CVE-2023-32315) from GitHub.